godotengine/godot-docs/classes/class_spinbox.rst

 See :ref:`Range<class_Range>` class for more options over the **SpinBox**.

+\ **Note:** With the **SpinBox**'s context menu disabled, you can right-click the bottom half of the spinbox to set the value to its minimum, while right-clicking the top half sets the value to its maximum.

 \ **Note:** **SpinBox** relies on an underlying :ref:`LineEdit<class_LineEdit>` node.
 To theme a **SpinBox**'s background, add theme items for :ref:`LineEdit<class_LineEdit>` and customize them.

 \ **Note:** If you want to implement drag and drop for the underlying :ref:`LineEdit<class_LineEdit>`, you can use :ref:`Control.set_drag_forwarding<class_Control_method_set_drag_forwarding>` on the node returned by :ref:`get_line_edit<class_SpinBox_method_get_line_edit>`.